contentful/marketplace-partner-apps/README.md

   - `build`
     - Creates a build artifact(s). `"vite build"` is common for most apps without specific needs, though whatever tool or process you prefer is fine so long as it creates artifacts that can be referenced in the deploy step.
   - `test`
-    - Once again `"vitest"` is common for many apps and should be considered if you do not have complicated tests.
-Having at least basic testing and coverage will ensure your app does not deploy if breaking changes are introduced by your work or dependabot (see below).
+    - Having at least basic testing and coverage is required to ensure your app does not deploy if breaking changes are introduced by your work or dependabot (see below). `"vitest"` is common for many apps and should be considered if you do not have complicated tests.
   - `lint`
     - Runs a script to lint your app's code.
 This is a required script to ensure code quality and consistency, and it is recommended to use [ESLlint](https://eslint.org/) in your app.
 See the Cloudinary app for an example [ESLint configuration](apps/cloudinary2/.eslintrc.json).

-  - Additionally, ensure that the package version number is below 1.0.0.
+- Ensure that the package version number in your `package.json` file is below 1.0.0.
 The version of 1.0.0 is reserved for initial release.

-- Have a `LICENSE` file at the root of your app directory.
+- Have a `LICENSE` file at the root of your app directory with a valid open source license agreement.

 - Use [TypeScript](https://www.typescriptlang.org/).
 We require this to ensure code quality and maintainability for the marketplace apps.